Alex Zanardi24 October 1966 Italy

 - 2013 Road World Championships – Gold: road race, time trial

 - London 2012 Paralympic Games - Gold: Individual road race H4, individual time trial H4; Silver: mixed team relay H1-4

-- 2011 UCI Para-Cycling Road World Championships – Silver: Individual time trial H4
+- 2011 Road World Championships – Silver: Individual time trial H4

-Impressively, Zanardi returned to car racing fewer than two years following the accident, competing for BMW Team Italy-Spain in the FIA World Touring Car Championship from 2003-2009.
+Impressively, Zanardi returned to car racing less than two years after the accident, competing for BMW Team Italy-Spain in the FIA World Touring Car Championship from 2003-2009.
 His vehicle possessed a custom brake pedal that worked in concert with Zanardi’s prosthetic leg.
 He earned four wins during his time on the tour.

 - Follow us on Facebook